Skip to main content

 --reuse-values \

---set image.tag=1.6.3
+--set image.tag=1.83.1

-Verify the agent upgrade:
+Verify the agent or workflow upgrade:

-kubectl get deployment <agent-release-name> -n <namespace>
+kubectl get deployment <agent or workflow-release-name> -n <namespace>

-kubectl logs deployment/<agent-release-name> -n <namespace> --tail=50
+kubectl logs deployment/<agent or workflow-release-name> -n <namespace> --tail=50

 Uninstalling